kimreyesg/kimreyesg.github.io/index.md

 <p> While these histories inspire awe due to their roots in genuine curiosity, today, a vast field of opportunities has emerged through computational techniques.
 First-principle methods enable us to simulate the electronic behavior, optical response, and stability of material prototypes for various applications that cater to contemporary technological needs.
 Even more recently, machine learning techniques have transformed the landscape of materials search by predicting a significant number of prototype materials capable of optimizing and launching new materials.
 </p>

-## Solid-State Calculations at a Glance
+### Solid-State Calculations at a Glance

+Solid-state computational techniques play a critical role in advancing our understanding of materials properties.
+This section provides an overview of selected methods, including electronic structure, phonon, and spin-polarized calculations.

 * [Electronic Structure Calculations](./electronic-structure.md).